 Bunion surgery, also called a “bunionectomy”, is necessary once a bunion becomes painful and starts affecting your quality of life.

 When the procedure is minimally invasive, it costs considerably less, as there is no need to pay for a hospital stay or the medications to put you under.
 In fact, clients actually walk out of minimally invasive bunion removal surgery.

 What Determines the Cost of Bunion Surgery?

 Insurance and location will affect the cost of most surgeries.
 The hospitals and doctors you have access to are the first things that will impact the cost of your surgery.
 Same goes for the neighborhood you live in.
-People that reside in metropolitan areas always have more resources and options.
+People who reside in metropolitan areas always have more options.

 Your insurance company negotiates the network rate with your doctor and hospital.
 That means that these two parties will have a large influence over the cost of your bunion surgery.
 This is not to say a person doesn’t have options.
 People should be open to getting a second and third opinion.
 An insurance company will always offer you more than one doctor.

 The type of procedure required and what happens during the operation, are other factors that go into the cost of bunion surgery.
 Traditional methods require hospitalization.
 If an emergency occurs during the surgery, there will be additional costs.
 Avoid Traditional Bunion Surgery

 Lastly, personal health can play a role in the cost of bunion surgery.
 Certain health problems can make traditional bunion surgery harder.
 But, minimally invasive procedures might be less expensive.
 In addition, you won’t have to miss much work.

 Insurance will probably cover part or all of the surgery, because the majority of bunion surgeries are not cosmetic.
 A bunion that is causing pain or changing the way you walk, is considered medically necessary.
 If it is small and causes no pain, insurance may not cover the procedure.
 The type of insurance and plan you have will affect the cost of your bunion surgery.